microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Tasks">

-> - Link your APIM to your Azure Cache for Redis
+> - Inside your APIM link your Azure Cache for Redis as an external cache
 > - Make sure to choose the `Default` region to be able to use it from all your APIM instances

 </div>

 <details>
 <summary>Toggle solution</summary>

-So go to your resource group, search the API Management service (APIM), select it and in the left menu, click on **External cache**.
+Go to your resource group, search the API Management service (APIM), select it and in the left menu, click on **External cache**.

 ![External cache](./assets/apim-external-cache.png)

 Then click on **Add** and fill the form with the following information:

-- In the `Cache instance` field, select the Azure Cache for Redis you deployed in the previous lab.
+- In the `Cache instance` field, select the Azure Cache for Redis you deployed using the infrastructure as code
 - In the `Use from` field, set the region to `Default`, this will allow your Azure Cache for Redis to be used by all your APIM instances whatever their region.

 ![External cache form](./assets/apim-external-cache-form.png)